 Managing Knowledge Work, Creativity and Innovation

 Managing knowledge work, creativity and innovation is a course that will provide an overview of contemporary research and practice based knowledge of the most important topics, concepts, and contributions within the fields of knowledge, creativity and innovation management.
-It will facilitate experiential learning of the competences needed to lead change in organizations (especially with focus on.
+It will facilitate experiential learning of the competences needed to lead change in organizations.
 Above all, the course will deal with three questions: 1) why do individuals, team, and organizations need to manage knowledge, create and innovate at work; 2) what is knowledge work, creativity and innovation within the organizational settings, and 3) what can leaders, human resource managers and professionals, employees, and organizations in general do to facilitate learning, creativity and innovation processes within and around their organizations.

 PART ONE: MANAGING KNOWLEDGE WORK